tobeno/example-booking/README.md

 - What data of properties displayed? -> Assume only basic information (name and address) is displayed
 - How many properties should be listed -> Assume max.
 50 properties are displayed without pagination
 - Should the service run on an actual server? -> Assume local prototype, no docker or CI setup

-Expected result:
+- Which languages should be supported? -> Assume no localization support needed for now

+## Goals

 Basic working prototype consisting of an API and a web client that can be used locally.
 It is not intended for production use in any way.
-The frontend is only rudimentary, main focus is the API communication.
+The frontend is only rudimentary, main focus is the full user flow and a clean setup.

-Expected quality:
+Quality:

 - Testing: Critical parts covered with unit and integration tests, no end-to-end tests
 - Code: Automatically formatted using best practices (enforced by eslint and prettier)
+- Typing: Fully typed using TypeScript
 - Architecture: Clean structure that would allow future extension, but with focus on simplicity

 ## Components